-The annual NYC GingerBread Lane is at The New York Hall of Science in Queens, and runs through January 15, 2018, when all the houses, structures and candy decoration are given away to charity.
+The annual NYC GingerBread Lane is at The New York Hall of Science in Queens, and runs through mid-January 2019 when all the houses, structures and candy decoration are given away to charity.
 You can grab a piece for yourself, on that final day only.

 Schedule and Details:

-- GingerBread Lane House Giveaway – January 15, 2018; giveaway starts at 3pm.
-Visitors are asked to being their own box or bag to take home pieces.
+GingerBread Lane House Giveaway – January 21, 2019, 2pm to 5pm.
+Visitors are asked to bring their own box or bag to take home pieces.

 Made entirely of edible gingerbread, royal icing and candy, GingerBread Lane is the creation of Chef Jon Lovitch and takes one year to develop and complete, requiring approximately 1500 hours of labor.
 Last year’s 450-square-foot village weighed 1.5 tons and had 1003 houses, an estimated 3250 pounds of icing, 750 pounds of candy and 600 pounds of gingerbread dough.

 Lovitch also ships houses to children unable to visit due to illness or other personal situations.